-Our contributions in the context of related work.
-This question has attracted significant interest in the literature, especially in its pointwise version, namely: Which mixed strategy profiles are stable and attracting under regularized learning?
-Are the dynamics' stable states robust to unilateral deviations?
+61 Our contributions in the context of related work.
+This question has attracted significant interest 62 in the literature, especially in its pointwise version, namely: Which mixed strategy profiles are 63 stable and attracting under regularized learning?
+Are the dynamics' stable states robust to unilateral 64 deviations?
 And, if so, are these the only stable states of regularized learning?

-In the related setting of population games, the answer to this question is sometimes referred to as the "folk theorem of evolutionary game theory" [14, 27, 51].
-Somewhat informally, this theorem states that, under the replicator dynamics (the continuous-time analogue of the exponential / multiplicative weights algorithm, itself an archetypal regularized learning method), the following is true for all games: only Nash equilibria are (Lyapunov) stable, and a state is stable and attracting under the replicator dynamics if and only it is a strict Nash equilibrium of the underlying game [27, 51].
+In the related setting of population games, the answer to this question is sometimes referred to as the "folk theorem of evolutionary game theory" [12, 23, 40, 47].
+Somewhat informally, this theorem states that, under the replicator dynamics (the continuous-time analogue of the exponential / multiplicative weights algorithm, itself an archetypal regularized learning method), the following is true for all games: only Nash equilibria are (Lyapunov) stable, and a state is stable and attracting under the replicator dynamics if and only it is a strict Nash equilibrium of the underlying game [23, 47].

-In the context of regularized learning, [13, 20, 33] showed that a similar equivalence holds for the dynamics of FTRL in continuous time: a state is stable and attracting under the FTRL dynamics if and only if it is a strict Nash equilibrium.
-Subsequently, Giannou et al. [22, 23] extended this equivalence to an entire class of regularized learning schemes, with different types of feedback and/or update structures - from optimistic methods to algorithms run with bandit, payoff-based information.
-In all these cases, the same principle emerges: under regularized learning, a state is asymptotically stable and attracting if and only if it is a strict Nash equilibrium.
+In the context of regularized learning, [17, 28] recently showed that a similar equivalence holds for the dynamics of FTRL in continuous time: a state is stable and attracting under the FTRL dynamics if and only if it is a strict Nash equilibrium.
+Subsequently, [19] extended this equivalence to an entire class of regularized learning schemes, with different types of feedback and/or possible update structures - from optimistic methods to algorithms run with bandit, payoff-based information.
+In all these cases, the same principle emerges: a state is asymptotically stable and attracting under regularized learning if and only if it is a strict Nash equilibrium.

-This is an important pointwise prediction but it does not cover cases where regularized learning algorithms do not converge to a point, but to a set (such as a limit cycle or other non-trivial attractor).
-In this case, the very definition of strategic stability is an intricate affair, and there are several definitions that come into play [7, 17, 21, 43].
-The first such notion that we consider is that of "resilience to strategic deviations", namely that every unilateral deviation from the set under study is deterred by some other element thereof.
+This is an important pointwise prediction but it does not cover cases where regularized learning algorithms converge to a set - not a point.
+In this case, the very definition of strategic stability is an intricate affair, and there are several definitions that come into play [6, 15, 18, 38].
+The first such notion that we consider is that of "resilience to strategic deviations", namely that every unilateral deviation from said set is deterred by some other element thereof.
 Our first contribution in this direction is a universal guarantee to the effect that, with probability 1, in any game, and from any initial condition, the long-run limit of any regularized learning algorithm is a resilient set.